-Wouldn’t it be great if you didn’t have to spend a lot of money to colour your Gum Paste when you start making sugar flowers and still get amazing results?
+Wouldn’t it be great if you didn’t have to spend a lot of money to color your Gum Paste when you start making sugar flowers and still get amazing results?

-Of course, you will need to buy some very basic tools and either buy or make some Gum Paste but when you first start making them, there is no need to colour your gum paste.
+You will need to buy some basic tools and either purchase or make some Gum Paste, but when you first start making them, there is no need to color your gum paste.

-You can start practising with white gum paste and the flowers you produce will still look amazing.
+You can start practicing with white gum paste, and the flowers you produce will still look amazing.
 For example, a white rose is simply stunning!

-Once you realise that making Sugar Flowers is a fantastic skill to learn (and I am sure that will happen very quickly) that will be the time to invest in just a few basic colours.
+Once you realize that making Sugar Flowers is a fantastic skill to learn, and I am sure that will happen quickly, that will be the time to invest in just a few basic colors.

 You need the right product…

-To colour gum paste, you need to buy gel colours.
-Liquid colours are not good as they destroy the consistency of the paste and won’t allow the finished flower to become hard when dry, but gel colours don’t alter it.
+To color gum paste, you need to buy gel colors.
+Liquid colors are not suitable as they destroy the paste’s consistency and won’t allow the finished flower to become hard when dry, but it’s not altered if you use gel colors.

-The good thing is that the gel colours you buy to colour gum paste can also be used to colour rolled fondant/sugar paste and buttercream, so they are a good investment.
+The good thing is that the gel colors you buy to color gum paste can also be used to color rolled fondant/sugar paste and buttercream, so they are a good investment.

-Eventually, you will most likely invest in many colours but wait until you need them then you won’t feel that it is costing you a lot of money when you start.
+Eventually, you will most likely invest in many colors but wait until you need them, then you won’t feel that it costs you a lot of money when you start.

-In the UK Sugarflair are the most reliable and popular brand of gel colour and the one that I have always used but, as you get more experienced, it will be up to you to decide which brand works best for you.
+In the UK, Sugarflair is the most reliable and popular brand of gel color and the one that I have always used but, as you get more experienced, it will be up to you to decide which brand works best for you.

-In the USA I believe the most popular gel colours are produced by Americolor, Chefmaster and Wilton.
+In the USA, I believe Americolor, Chefmaster, and Wilton produce the most popular gel colors.

-Wherever you live, if you go to your local cake decorating supplier, I am sure they will recommend the best gel paste colour to use.
+Wherever you live, if you go to your local cake decorating supplier, I am sure they will recommend the best gel paste color to use.

-It would be ideal to start your collection of gel paste with the three primary colours, red, blue and yellow.
-Then, by mixing the primary colours together, you can make orange, violet and green.
-Those six colours will be more than enough for any project you are working on.
+It would be ideal to start your collection of gel paste with the three primary colors, red, blue, and yellow.
+Then, by mixing the primary colors, you can make orange, violet, and green.
+Those six colors will be more than enough for any project you are working on.

-You can expand your colour choices by making multiple shades of each of those colours by starting off with the deepest shade then mixing them with varying quantities of white gum paste
+You can expand your color choices by making multiple shades of each of those colors by starting with the deepest shade then mixing them with varying quantities of white gum paste.

 I’m going to take you through the basic way to shade your gum paste.
-Experience will enable you to estimate how much of the darkest shade you will require and how much of the darkest shade you will require to mix the various shades, depending on the size of your project.
+You will become experienced in estimating how much of the darkest shade you will require and then how much of the darkest shade you need to mix the various shades, depending on the size of your project.

 The first thing to decide is how much white gum paste you will need to make the deepest shade of paste for your project, then double the quantity.
-Be generous with your estimate as extra may be needed to adjust the shading.
+Be generous with your estimate, as extra may be required to adjust the shading.

-Dip the end of a cocktail stick into the gel paste colour, apply it to your gum paste then knead it until the colour is evenly distributed.
-Keep adding colour and kneading it until you have the darkest shade you require taking note that the colour will darken as it “matures”.
+Dip the end of a cocktail stick into the gel paste color, apply it to your gum paste, then knead it until the color is evenly distributed.
+Keep adding color and kneading it until you achieve the darkest shade you require, taking note that the color will darken as it “matures.”

-Once you think your paste is dark enough, double wrap it in plastic and leave it for about 4 hours to allow the gel colour to penetrate the sugar crystals.
+Once you think your paste is dark enough, double wrap it in plastic and leave it for about 4 hours to allow the gel color to penetrate the sugar crystals.

-As I have already said, the colour will darken as it soaks into the sugar crystals but after it “matures”, if you think it is not dark enough, you can add more gel paste and again leave it to mature.
+As I have already said, the color will darken as it soaks into the sugar crystals, but after it “matures,” if you think it is not dark enough, you can add more gel paste and again leave it to mature.
 If the shade is too dark, you can always add some white gum paste to lighten the shade.

-If you want your flowers to match remember to allow enough gum paste to make them all because it is difficult to get the exact shade again once you have mixed a batch.
+If you want your flowers to match, remember to allow enough gum paste to make them all because it is challenging to get the exact shade again once you have mixed a batch.

 Let’s get started with the shading…